 (F) §289.257 of this title (relating to Packaging and Transportation of Radioactive Material).

-(2) Licensees engaged in well logging service operations and tracer studies are subject to the requirements of §289.253 of this title (relating to Radiation Safety Requirements for Well Logging Service Operations and Tracer Studies).
+(2) Licensees engaged in well logging service operations and tracer studies are subject to the requirements of §289.253 of this title .

 (3) Licensees engaged in industrial radiographic operations are subject to the requirements of §289.255 of this title.